kr1shnasomani/TraffiSense/README.md

 4. Download the `vehicles.mp4` file

-5. Copy the path of the file `vehicles.mp4` and paste it in the code.
+5. Copy the path of the file `vehicles.mp4` and paste it in the code

-6. Once that is done run the code and you will get the result video by the name of `vehicles-result.mp4`.
-It will also download a file named `yolov8x.pt`.
+6. Once that is done run the code and you will get the result video by the name of `vehicles-result.mp4`

 ## Model Prediction: